Award Finalists Videos

-People who submit a nomination will be contacted in December and be advised if they are shortlisted.
-The finalists will be invited to the National Landcare Awards gala dinner in Sydney on Thursday 5 August, 2021.
+People who submit a nomination will be contacted in June and advised if they are shortlisted.
+The finalists will be invited to the 2022 National Landcare Awards gala dinner in Sydney on Wednesday 24 August, 2022.

 Where and when will the award be presented?

-Why is the award named after former Prime Minister Bob Hawke?
+Why is the award named after former Australian Prime Minister Bob Hawke?

 The establishment of the Bob Hawke Landcare Award will see a stronger focus on individual leadership and contribution to Landcare and sustainable agriculture practices in Australia.